Bottom-Quark Forward-Backward Asymmetry in the Standard Model and Beyond: New Physics Scenarios

 \OMIT{To generate an asymmetry distinguishable from the SM, the NP needs to couple $b\bar{b}$ to $u\bar{u}$, only coupling $b\bar{b}$ to $d\bar{d}$ will not suffice.
 This can occur through neutral $s$-channel exchange ($G^{\prime}$), charged $u$-channel exchange ($\phi$), or a combination of the two ($V$).
 In contrast, a flavor octet, EW singlet model ($V^b_{\mu}\,(T^b_L)^j_i \rightarrow V_{\mu}\delta^j_i$), which can only contribute to $A^{b\bar{b}}_{FB}$ through neutral $t$-channel exchange, does not cause any significant deviations from the SM predictions.
 While all three models considered can interfere with gluon exchange, $\phi$ and $V$ can also interfere with the $Z$, which dominates the NP contribution to $A^{b\bar{b}}_{FB}$ in the $Z$-pole bin for these models.
 The axigluons contributes positively (negatively) to the asymmetry for $M_{b\bar{b}} >(<)~M_{G^{\prime}}$ due to interference with gluon exchange.
 A negative 2\% asymmetry in the $Z$-pole bin due to interference with the $Z$ is the most striking prediction from the scalar weak doublet.
 On the other hand, the neutral vector contributions to the asymmetry, including interference with $Z$ and gluon exchange, mostly cancel and do not cause any significant deviations from the SM prediction for $A^{b\bar{b}}_{FB}$.}

 In addition to the $A^{t\bar{t}}_{FB}$ anomaly, there is the longstanding puzzle of the $b\bar{b}$ forward-backward asymmetry at LEP1, $A^{(0,b)}_{FB}$, which is 2.4$\sigma$ below the SM value~\cite{Beringer:2012}.
 Furthermore, the ratio of the partial width $Z \rightarrow b\bar{b}$ to the inclusive hadronic width, $R_b$, is 2.3$\sigma$ above the SM prediction~\cite{Freitas:2012sy}.
 Assuming only the bottom quark's coupling to the $Z$ is modified, the value of $\delta g_{Rb}$ which provides the best-fit to the EWPD collected at LEP is 0.016~\cite{Batell:2012ca}, which is more than 20\% of the LO SM coupling.
 See~\cite{Alvarez:2010js, Djouadi:2011aj} for attempts to simultaneously explain $A^{t\bar{t}}_{FB}$ and $A^{(0,b)}_{FB}$.
-We verified that loop corrections induced by the $\phi$ and $V$ models considered above, and the tree-level $V-Z$ mixing of~\cite{Grinstein:2011gq}, cannot produce this large of an effect while being consistent with constraints from atomic parity violation~\cite{Gresham:2012wc}.
+In models where the NP couples to quarks in a flavor universal way, the loop correction that gives the best-fit value for $\delta g_{Rb}$ will give an analogous correction to $\delta g_{Ru,d}$, which is much larger than allowed by atomic parity violation experiments~\cite{Gresham:2012wc}.
+The tree level $V-Z$ mixing of~\cite{Grinstein:2011gq} is not a viable explanation either for the same reason.
+Axigluon models give $\delta g_{Rb} = \delta g_{Lb}$~\cite{Gresham:2012wc}, which disagrees with the best-fit value for $\delta g_{Lb}$, $\mathcal{O}(10^{-3})$~\cite{Batell:2012ca}.
 Prospects for measuring $b\bar{b}$ and $t\bar{t}$ asymmetries at future linear colliders are examined in~\cite{Guo:2013dc}.